 - Immune system: Steam treatments are connected to more white blood cells, lymphocytes, neutrophils, and basophils.
 According to a study by Wanda Pilch of the Institute of Biomedical Science, University School of Physical Education, athletes and non-athletes had increased white blood cells, lymphocyte, neutrophil, and basophil counts, leading researchers to conclude that heat treatments may stimulate the immune system with beneficial results.

 What's the difference between steam bathing and sauna bathing?

 Hot, humid air may treat congestion by reducing inflammation in the mucous membranes.
-Steam may also alleviate respiratory conditions and facilitate easier breathing.
+Steam room use may also alleviate respiratory conditions and facilitate easier breathing.
 Steam showers are also gentler on people with dry skin, which may be more sensitive to the drying effects of the hot air in a sauna.

 Note: This article was originally published in 2015 and has been updated to reflect new research and findings.